-While it can start at any age, PsA often presents in patients between the ages of 30 and 50 years.
+While Psoriatic arthritis (PsA) can start at any age, it often presents in patients between the ages of 30 and 50 years.
 On average, symptoms begin to present approximately 10 years after a psoriasis diagnosis.
-While it is less common, people can develop [PsA] without having psoriasis.
+While it is less common, people can develop PsA without having psoriasis.

 The PsA treatments we have currently were barely a dream a generation ago.
 But curing PsA remains such a dream.
 One big reason: the lack of a diagnostic test.
 NPF launched the PsA Diagnostic Test Grant to fill that gap.